aws-samples/aws-modernization-with-kubecost/content/5_using_kubecost/52_api.en.md

 ### Prerequisites

 - You have completed Modules 1 & 2 of this workshop
-- You have an API client installed, such as [Insomnia](https://insomnia.rest/), [Postman](https://www.postman.com/), or a CLI utility such as [HTTPie](https://httpie.io/cli) or [cURL](https://curl.se/).
+- You have an API client installed such as [Insomnia](https://insomnia.rest/), [Postman](https://www.postman.com/), or a CLI utility such as [HTTPie](https://httpie.io/cli) or [cURL](https://curl.se/).

 ### Step 1: Enable access to the Kubecost API

 The Kubecost API can be queried using the `<KUBECOST_IP>:9090/model/` prefix.
-In order to do this, you'll either need to expose Kubecost locally, or via Amazon Loadbalancer Controller (ALB).
-Full steps for both are described in Module 2 of this lab.
+In order to do this, you'll either need to expose Kubecost locally, or via an AWS Application Load Balancer (ALB).
+Full steps for both are described in the [Deploying and Accessing Kubecost](/4_deploy_kubecost.html) module of this lab.

-For the sake of simplicity, we'll access the API from a `curl` pod by running following command in your AWS Cloud 9 environment terminal:
+For the sake of simplicity, we'll access the API from a `curl` pod by running following command in our AWS Cloud9 environment terminal:

 ```bash
 kubectl run curlpod --image=curlimages/curl -i --tty -- sh